Sonam Kapoor: Personal life

 Kapoor started practicing vegetarianism in 2015 during the filming of Prem Ratan Dhan Payo and Neerja.
 She was named as "The Person of the Year" by the People for the Ethical Treatment of Animals (PETA) in 2018.
 However, she later switched back to non-vegetarianism.

 Kapoor has always been guarded about her personal life.
 She was linked to Punit Malhotra, her director from I Hate Luv Storys in 2010.
 Though she never admitted, they were spotted together by the media.
 They later broke up in 2013.

-Kapoor married Indian businessman Anand Ahuja on 8 May 2018 in a traditional Sikh ceremony in Bandra, Mumbai.
+Kapoor married British businessman Anand Ahuja on 8 May 2018 in a traditional Sikh ceremony in Bandra, Mumbai.
 In August 2022, Kapoor gave birth to a son.
 She has since said, "I will try to do the best I can as a mother, which means that acting will definitely take a backseat, but I don't think I will ever stop working completely".
+She gave birth to their second son in March 2026.

 In the media

 Born into a prominent actor family, Kapoor has appeared in the media from an early age, and is one of the highest-paid actresses in Bollywood.
 After the success of Raanjhanaa and Bhaag Milkha Bhaag she was cited by Subhash K. Jha as one of the top actresses in India, though a commentator for Rediff.com notes that several of her films have been commercial failures.
 In 2009 she was the first Indian actress to appear on The Hollywood Reporters "Next Generation: Asia Class", a list of newcomers in film.
 Outspoken publicly, Kapoor's comments about contemporaries and others in the Indian film industry have occasionally caused controversy.
 In a 2015 interview, she acknowledged that her opinions often get her into trouble, but remarked that "I believe it pays to be honest in the longer run".